frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

   * The documentation url would be served by the gallery.
 For nuget.org this will link to the package details page that contains documentation (and that section will be expanded).
 * Installed packages/folder based feeds/fallback folder
   * Client will provide a link to open the documentation file from the nupkg/global packages folder/extracted location
-  * Clicking on the link will open the file in the default application associated with that extension
+  * Clicking on the link will open the file in the default application associated with `.md`extension
   * Client will do the same validations and security checks as nuget.org before displaying md files.

 #### Other considerations